 I’m going to share a little story before we get to the recipe.
-I got the bright idea of cleaning the seeds from the peppers over the sink; I’d cut the peppers open, then use a spoon to remove the seeds and membranes directly into the sink with the water running to wash it all straight into the disposal/grinder.
+I got the bright idea of cleaning the seeds out of the peppers over the sink; I’d cut the peppers open, then use a spoon to remove the seeds and membranes directly into the sink with the water running to wash it all straight into the disposal/grinder.
 Attentive readers will remember that the above warning mentions OC is activated by water.
 The OC in the seeds, etc. that I dropped into the sink was activated by the water and the vapors concentrated in the sink and became very powerful.
 The vapors rose to my face, I inhaled them, they got in my eyes, and a scratch on my face got OC in it.
 In short, I maced myself with this bright idea that was supposed to make everything safer.
-Don’t get creative, follow the recipe.
+Don’t get creative, follow the recipe instructions exactly.

 What you need:

 - 1 baking sheet

 - cutting board

 - shallow bowl (the size of a soup bowl)

 What goes in it: